google/starlark-go/doc/spec.md

 then an indented block of statements which form the body of the function.

-The parameter list is a comma-separated list whose elements are of four kinds.
+The parameter list is a comma-separated list whose elements are of several kinds.
 First come zero or more required parameters, which are simple identifiers; all calls must provide an argument value for these parameters.

 The required parameters are followed by zero or more optional